 Nurse Practitioner Requirements

 You will need to obtain a master’s degree to become a nurse practitioner.
 For those who live some distance from the nearest university campus, online nurse practitioner programs offered by accredited universities can be a worthwhile option.
 Before you can be accepted into a master’s program, you will need to be already licensed as a registered nurse.
-You will also need to pass a national licensing exam.
+You will also need to pass a national licensing exam and you will have to obtain an advanced medical certification and re-obtain it a couple of times throughout your career.

 There are many qualities needed to be suitable as nurse practitioners.
 A person needs to be compassionate.
 You will also need communication and interpersonal skills.
 Nurse practitioners are always in contact with other healthcare professionals.
 They have to be able to notice changes in their patients’ health and determine the best course of action when it comes to treating their patients.